 Insulating Concrete Forms (ICF) Swimming Pools: Getting the Most Splash for Your Cash

 Insulating Concrete Forms are frequently used for many structures around homes and commercial buildings.
 BuildBlock customers have constructed retaining walls, fences and gates, fire pits and more.
 We’ve had an increase in request for information around ICF swimming pools.
-ICFs in swimming pools not only speed up construction, but the insulating foam prevents more than 80% of the heat loss of the pool.
+ICFs in swimming pools not only speed up construction, but the insulating foam prevents more than 80% of the heat loss of the pool from energy transfer to the ground.
 This means it’s much cheaper to heat your pool, but also extends the length of the pool season.

 “ICFs have been used from swimming pools since the very beginning of the industry.”